reznikmm/jupyter/README.md

 ```

 Now you can open a notebook file, for example `tests/Hello_Ada.ipynb`.
-If you are going to use `alr` make sure to set `LIBRARY_TYPE=relocatable` environment
-variable to force `alr` build projects as shared libraries.
+If you are going to use `alr` make sure to build projects as shared libraries.

 ## Related works
 * [Jupyter Ada kernel](https://github.com/gusthoff/jupyter-ada-kernel)